 Once enabled from Association Settings, follow these steps to display the list on a select event:

-With this feature enabled, on the frontend you will see a box with registered attendees that looks like this:
+With this feature enabled, on the frontend you will see a box with registered attendees (in alphabetical order by last name) that looks like this:

 "Other Registered Attendees"